-- Students must achieve a minimum passing grade of "C" (2.0) in both lecture and laboratory portions of the Phlebotomy Technician (PLB 101) and Medical Terminology (HLT 110) in order to qualify for the clinical portion of this program. - Diploma- a graduate of a recognized or accredited secondary school at the time of enrollment or has completed the G.E.D as required by the Commission on Accreditation of Allied Health Education Programs (CAAHEP). - Must be 18 years of age or older prior to being assigned to a clinical rotation. - Current CPR Certification - Physical exam (12 months), Proof of current vaccines, active titers, and negative two-step TB test results (forms in RVC Student Phlebotomy Handbook).
-Needed for admission to the program. - Criminal Background and Drug Test: to be completed on Admission. - Students must score at college-level reading or completed RDG 099 with a C or higher to begin program.
-Completion of one of the following Reading Tests: College Assessment Test or ACT Exam. - Currently enrolled in or have completed HLT 110 with a passing grade of "C" or better. - Students are responsible for transportation to and from clinical affiliates. - Students are responsible for securing their own NAVY BLUE medical scrub uniform and RVC Phlebotomy program patch according to program requirements for clinical rotations. - Proof of liability insurance and medical insurance coverage. - Completed and signed agreement forms (RVC Student Phlebotomy Handbook) prior to clinical rotation assignment.
+- Students must achieve a minimum passing grade of "C" (2.0) in both lecture and laboratory portions of the Phlebotomy Technician (PLB 101) and Medical Terminology (HLT 110) in order to qualify for the clinical portion of this program. - Diploma must be a graduate of a recognized or accredited secondary school at the time of enrollment or has completed the G.E.D as required by the Commission on Accreditation of Allied Health Education Programs (CAAHEP). - Must be 18 years of age or older prior to being assigned to a clinical rotation. - Current CPR Certification - Physical exam (6 months), Proof of current vaccines, active titers, and negative two-step TB test results (forms in RVC Student Phlebotomy Handbook).
+Needed for admission to the program. - Criminal Background and Drug Test: to be completed on Admission. - Students must score at college-level reading or have completed RDG 099 with a C or higher to begin the program.
+Completion of one of the following Reading Tests: College Assessment Test or ACT Exam. - Completed HLT 110 and MTH 086 with a grade of C or higher, or equivalent, or with the consent of the Phlebotomy Coordinator. - Students are responsible for transportation to and from clinical affiliates. - Students are responsible for securing their own NAVY BLUE medical scrub uniform and RVC Phlebotomy program patch according to program requirements for clinical rotations. - Proof of liability insurance and medical insurance coverage. - Completed and signed agreement forms (RVC Student Phlebotomy Handbook) prior to clinical rotation assignment.